maelys-mcardle/snowflake/README.md

 # Snowflake

-Snowflake is a programming language devised to be run in an interpreter on microcontrollers and occupies the space somewhere between machine code and BASIC.
+Snowflake is a programming language devised to be run in an interpreter on microcontrollers.
+The language itself is something in between machine code and BASIC.
 It was developed for fun by [Maëlys McArdle][1].

 This repository contains the default interpreter implementation.
 Documentation on how to